 The re-experience of a traumatic event is a hallmark of posttraumatic stress disorder (PTSD).

-PTSD may be maintained when trauma-relevant cues serve as unconditioned stimuli through second order association to maintain fear responses.
-These trauma reminders generalize to enhance emotional responses to many previously neutral cues and prevent extinction5.
+PTSD may be maintained when trauma-relevant cues serve as conditioned stimuli through second order association to maintain fear responses.
+These trauma reminders generalize to enhance emotional responses to many previously neutral stimuli and cues, and prevent extinction5.

 Conditioning in advertising

 Commercials and political campaigns frequently make use of the effects of conditioning.

 Many television and radio advertisements feature famous sportscasters whose voices have been associated with exciting sports events for years.
 Through repeated pairings of the voices with the advertised product, feelings of excitement or positivity may become associated with the product through second-order conditioning6 and evaluative conditioning.

 In the United States, the use of tobacco is one of the leading causes of preventable deaths.